aistats/aistats2025/reviewer_guidelines.md

     These two questions mainly evaluate the paper's soundness in terms of theoretical contributions if applicable.
 Incorrect claims or methodology are the primary reasons for rejection.
 Your comments should be detailed, specific, and polite.
 Please avoid vague, subjective complaints.
 Thoroughly motivate your criticism so that authors will understand your point of view and potentially respond to you.
 Remember to provide appropriate references if relevant.

     Example comments:

-    - "Theorem 3.1 contains major errors: the proved convergence rate in line XXX is missing a factor of T^1/3 since [reason for this claim].
+    (1) "Theorem 3.1 contains major errors: the proved convergence rate in line XXX is missing a factor of T^1/3 since [reason for this claim].
 Because of this, the correct convergence rate of the proposed algorithm is no better than the baseline method YYY (citation 1)."

-    - "Lemma 4.2 contains minor errors: the time complexity figure in line XXX should be O(YYY) instead of O(ZZZ) because [reason for this claim], although this does not affect the final complexity figure too much when combining all algorithmic components together."
+    (2) "Lemma 4.2 contains minor errors: the time complexity figure in line XXX should be O(YYY) instead of O(ZZZ) because [reason for this claim], although this does not affect the final complexity figure too much when combining all algorithmic components together."

-    Note that unless the assumptions are very unrealistic and much stronger than those of similar theoretical results in the literature (please justify in detail), otherwise we recommend commenting on the potential issues about assumptions in Q13 additional comments.
+    Note that unless the assumptions are very unrealistic and much stronger than those of similar theoretical results in the literature (please justify in detail), otherwise we recommend commenting on the potential issues about assumptions in the additional comments.

 6. **Significance:**